selbekk/calidation/README.md

 See how I implemented those custom validators?
 It's a nested function, the first function passes the `config` and `context` to the validator function, which passes in the `value` of the field being being validated by that validator.
 The validator then either returns an error message or `null`.

+The `context` contains `{fields, errors}` which are collections of all fields and all the errors so far.

 You might want to let them accept a `value` of empty string or null too, in case your field is not required.

 ## API